© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Tomen Bedd Ugre Mound & Bailey Castle is a scheduled monument protected by Cadw under reference RD092.
 View the official record →

-Tomen Bedd Ugre is a motte and bailey castle situated in Radnorshire, Wales, representing medieval defence architecture of the Norman period.
+Tomen Bedd Ugre is a motte and bailey castle located in Radnorshire, Wales, dating to the Norman period following the Anglo-Norman conquest and settlement of the region.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD092.

 Tomen Bedd Ugre Mound & Bailey Castle dates from the medieval period, and is classified as a motte and bailey.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Tomen Bedd Ugre Mound & Bailey Castle is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD092.